valerieniloinsigh31/footnote-app/README.md

 Use of footnote superscript in the title (and dragging into the footnotes).
 To support the idea that users are contributing small tidbits of inspiration/nudges in the right direction, adding on to the idea like a footnote as opposed to offering major insights.

--Modal messages...automatically generated messages that are prompted when various actions are taken.
+-I ensured to incorporate Modal messages in my design, having been impressed by them in the walkthrough.
+I automatically generated messages that were prompted when various actions are taken.
 (E.g. a modal message appears when a footnote is submitted or when the user logs out)

--Alert messages
+-Alert messages-similar to modals but don't need to be dismissed.

 -Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page

-<b>Future features of design</b>
+## Future features of design
 To be complete

 # Technologies used
 -Summernote
 -Django